Thiago-de-Sousa/ME396P-AJT-simulation/README.md

 IV.
 WINDPOWERCALC3000_FORECAST INSTRUCTIONS
 -------------------------------------------
 Open WindPowerCalc3000_Forecast.py
-First ensure that the entire repository was downloaded to one directory, so that helper files can be accessed by the program.

 The MyTurbines.csv file represents your wind farm.
 It currently has data for an wind farm.
 The first column is titled turbine_catalog_name.
 Put the names of the turbine models in your wind farm.
 Check the turbine_database.csv file for all the turbine models that this package supports.
 In the second column, put the hub height of each of your turbine models.
 If you have multiple turbines of the same model that were built at different hub heights, you must create a new row for each combination of turbine model and hub height.
 For each row in the third column, put the number of turbines in your wind farm that are of that row's model and hub height.
 Save and close the MyTurbines.csv file.

 Run the WindPowerCalc3000_Forecast.py file.
 Enter the desired location.
 For example: "Sacramento, CA".
 Another example: "Paris, France".
 Some locations will have no available data.

 The program will output a plot of the seven day hourly power generation forecast for your wind farm (this uses calculation functions from windpowerlib package).
 An image of this plot will be saved to the "Forecast Plots" folder.
 This folder contains example plots that can be deleted if desired.

 ----------------